alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/Step 2: Cell Type Deconvolution/Running_Cell2Loc.md

 ## Step 2: Running Cell2Location
 ### 2.1: Prepared script on your end
 From the pancreatic project, you may already have a working script!
 The following instructions will teach you how to run this preexisting script as a batch job through the supercomputer.
+HOWEVER, YOU MAY STILL RUN CELL2LOCATION HOWEVER YOU ARE COMFORTABLE!!!

 Make a copy of the following template to create the batch job file: [click this link](https://docs.google.com/document/d/1ZcUjWUp-G6wvQJUmQyNxw2hedvN62fNrn5MarBcxf_8/edit?usp=sharing).
 The contents are posted below:
 ```